SouvikTikader/PRODIGY_DS_02/README.md

-# 🚢 PRODIGY_DS_02 – Titanic Survival Data Analysis & Visualization
+# 🚢 PRODIGY_DS_02 – Titanic Survival Data Cleaning & Exploratory Data Analysis

 This project performs **exploratory data analysis (EDA)** on the Titanic dataset using Python.
 It visualizes survival trends based on features like **age, sex, class, and fare**, and also includes correlation heatmaps and pairplots to explore feature relationships.